bilelsgh/ranked_retrieval_cs3245/README.txt

     2) The output posting list file using the -p option

 ## OVERVIEW
-    The program create a dictionary and a set of posting lists using the SPIMI Invert algorithm.
-We create a dummy memory (variable MEMORY at the beginning of the program) to make the use of such an algorithm useful.
+    The program create a dictionary and a set of posting lists assuming we have infinite memory (unlike to the previous homework where SPIMI invert algorithm was used).
+   Each token is first preprocessed (stemmatization, remove punctuation etc.) to improve the search and end up lighter dictionary and set of posting lists.

-    Thus, after the creation of our index, we obtain two dictionaries and two sets of posting lists that we have to merge.
-To do this, we will linearly scan the two dictionaries and the two set of posting lists line by line and create a new dictionary and a new posting list in memory.
+    Thus, after the creation of our index, we obtain one single dictionary and one single set of posting lists.

-    When these exceeds MEMORY, we write them to the hard disk and start again with a new dictionary and a new set of posting lists.
-Such a merge is possible because the dictionaries and the posting lists are sorted in the alphabetical order.

-    For each posting list, we use skip pointers that are sqrt(L) spaced (L = length of the posting list).
+   In the posting lists, we replace term frequency by weight (= 1+log10(termFrequency)  ) that will be used at the query time to compute the score of each document.
+We chose not to use idf because with it documents containing only a part of the query terms but in large numbers are considered more relevant than a document containing all the query terms in smaller numbers that is not what we define by relevant results.
+All the docIDs are sorted according to their weights, that is needed if we want to use optimization heuristic ( we chose the number 3 ) in the searching part.
+Finally, we write all the documents’ length in a separate file (document_lengths.txt).
+These values will be used at the query time for normalization purposes.

 ## FORMAT
     In this program we use these formats :

         - dictionary : {"token": postingListID, ..}

+        - posting list :
+- {postingListID1: { docID1: termFrequency,  docID2: termFrequency }, postingListID2: ... } before computing weights
-        - posting list : {postingListID1: { docID1: -1,  docID2: -1 }, postingListID2: ... }
+-  {postingListID1: { docID1: (termFrequency,weight),  docID2: (termFrequency,weight) }, postingListID2: ... } after computing weights

-        For the posting list, the value are dict data structure as it will be faster to know if a docID is in a posting list (instead of using list data structure and the "x in postingList" method that's longer)

     The output format for a dictionary is :